harshit1206/test/README.md

 # git checkout -b Harshit for new branch

-# git checkout -D harshit for delete
+# git branch -D harshit for delete

 # git branch